 58. There are certain indicators that will generally be considered to be evidence of unacceptable fundraising.
-The following are examples of some of the indicators the CRA will examine when evaluating a charity's fundraising activities.
+The following are examples of some of the indicators the [CRA \(Canada Revenue Agency\)](#) will examine when evaluating a charity's fundraising activities.

-Resources devoted to fundraising are disproportionate to resources devoted to charitable activities fundraising is done internally through staff or externally through a contractual arrangement.
+Resources devoted to fundraising are disproportionate to resources devoted to charitable activities

 59. Where the resources devoted to fundraising exceed the resources devoted to charitable activities, this is a strong indicator that fundraising has become a collateral non-charitable purpose or that the charity is delivering a more than incidental private benefit.
-This may happen whether
+This may happen whether fundraising is done internally through staff or externally through a contractual arrangement.